Get started with MU

 Program structure

-Delivery of this program is 100% online: no campus visits are required.
+Courses for this program are 100% online: no campus visits are required.
+Courses are a mix of synchronous and asynchronous.

 Courses are semester-based.
 Students typically take one or two classes each semester, including summers, and finish in under two years.